 Branding is important, branding is character creation, we have to ask ourselves then, how are characters made?
 How do characters come into existence?
 And the beautiful thing is this is not a new idea.
 This is not a new concept.
 We as marketers, as founders, don’t have to wonder because others have already figured it out.

 Do we have any screenwriters in the room, anybody go to college to learn screenwriting or fiction writing?
 I will tell you this, I wish more marketers took screenwriting classes.
 I love studying the great copywriters.
 Where you want to go next is screenwriting.
 Get good at writing dialogue.
 Get good at creating characters.
 If you did take a screenwriting class, there’s a really good chance that you were taught this concept of a character diamond.

 Character diamonds are how fictional characters are created.
-They are plotted in a diamond like the one you see here.
+They are plotted in a diamond-like the one you see here.
 I’m mega-simplifying it, but what we mean by north star is this is the most obvious and visible character trait.
 This is your brand’s mutant power.
-So if it’s Superman, it’s man of steel – flies around, laser beams out of the eyeballs, bullets bouncing off.
-If it’s Spiderman it’s web slinging.
+So if it’s Superman, it’s a man of steel – flies around, laser beams out of the eyeballs, bullets bouncing off.
+If it’s Spiderman it’s web-slinging.

 Let’s think about another interesting character.
 Sherlock Holmes.
 Sherlock Holmes is a genius.
 He’s a savant.
 Right?

 You shouldn’t have to think about it very hard, what is your brand’s most obvious mutant power?
 As we’re plotting the character diamond remember north and south are external.
 When we get to the east and west axes, that’s internal.
 We’ll come back to that…